hsihdin/Breast-Cancer-Prediction/README.md

 # Breast-Cancer-Prediction
-This project aims to predict the likelihood of cancer using logistic regression.
-Logistic regression is a popular machine learning algorithm that is well-suited for binary classification problems, such as predicting whether a patient has cancer or not.
+This project aims to predict the likelihood of cancer using Support Vector Machines (SVM).
+SVM is a powerful machine learning algorithm that can handle both linear and non-linear classification problems effectively.

 Dataset
 The dataset used for this project is from kaggle: